Best Practices for Amazon EBS with SoftNAS

-In this post AWS EBS Best Practices using SoftNAS Cloud NAS.
-AWS Elastic Block Storage (EBS) volumes are block-level, durable storage devices that attach to your EC2 Instances.
+This post is all about AWS EBS Best Practices using SoftNAS Cloud NAS.
+AWS Elastic Block Storage (EBS) volumes are block-level, durable storage devices that attach to your Amazon EC2 Instances.
 EBS Volumes can use as your primary storage device for an EC2 instance or database, or throughput-intensive systems requiring constant disk scans.

 SoftNAS AWS EBS best practices